Edward Stephenson (musician): Early years

 He has a cameo appearance on the reality TV show Lizard Lick Towing in 2014.

-Meredith College

-Currently Ed is not the instructor of the guitar at Meredith College in Raleigh, North Carolina.
-He has also held faculty positions at Methodist University in Fayetteville, North Carolina and University of Mount Olive in Mount Olive, North Carolina.
+He has held faculty positions at Meredith College in Raleigh, North Carolina Methodist University in Fayetteville, North Carolina and University of Mount Olive in Mount Olive, North Carolina.

 Discography

-Ed Stephenson's most recent recording, Esencia, is craftily blended to deliver a new dimension of Nuevo flamenco music.
+Ed Stephenson's recent recording, Esencia, is craftily blended to deliver a new dimension of Nuevo flamenco music.
 It includes six ensemble tracks with Inos Flamenca and four solo tracks.
 Roger Cope of The Classical Voice of North Carolina praised the album saying, "The ensemble is tight with rhythmically biting and often infectious enthusiasm...The solos are duende-imbued renditions of standard classical guitar repertoire that are surprisingly effective and that refresh their signature elements."